 Having said that, don’t ignore the season altogether.
 This a huge, stressful, crazy time of year for your stockists, and you want them to feel like you understand that.

 So even if you don’t produce specific items, let a little Christmas spirit into your wholesale business.
 Put some festive flourishes into your catalogue, or add a seasonal nod to your packaging.

 Have fun showing us how you do Christmas.

 “I haven’t got time to make new products.
-Is there anything I can do with what I’ve got?”
+What can I do?”

 Christmas is a great time to bring out new twists on your best selling items.
 You might even produce a limited edition line to create a buzz among your fans and add a bit of urgency to their gift-buying.
 If you have ideas for products that you know will sell, and that you can make without too much effort, now’s the time to do so.

 Second, group your items into ready-made packages.
-This is something we talk about a lot in Create Your Own Catalogue, but here’s the short version.
 Shopkeepers are very, very busy people and making up an order from scratch can be time-consuming.

 By offering this, you’re taking some of the hard work out of the ordering process.
 It’s thoughtful, considerate, and may result in retailers spending more than they would have done otherwise.